vitrineofcode/lackluster-frontend/Proposal.md

 ### Day 5: User Interface Development

-- Develop the user interface for managing the food inventory.
+- Develop the user interface for managing the customers and game inventory.
 - Implement form validation and error handling.

 ### Day 6: Testing and Bug Fixing